Nutzzz/SpinnakerAdventure/README.md

 ![screenshot](images/f451-ast-screenshot.png "Fahrenheit 451 for Atari ST screenshot") ![screenshot](images/amb-ast-screenshot.png "Nince Princes in Amber for Atari ST screenshot")

+The Atari ST ports use the same 320x200 resolution.
 Though the ST had a more flexible color system than the Commodore, based on the screenshots it doesn't look like Telarium really leveraged it very well.
+It also requries the Atari to be in low resolution mode.
 In any case, I've only done a quick comparison to the C64 format at this point, and it appears to be very different.

 ### Apple II picture format

 ![screenshot](images/f451-aii-screenshot.png "Fahrenheit 451 for MSX screenshot") ![screenshot](images/amb-aii-screenshot.png "Nine Princes in Amber for MSX screenshot")

+The Apple II ports use 280x192 "HIRES" resolution, with 6 "[fringed](https://www.xtof.info/hires-graphics-apple-ii.html#hires-oddities)" colors.

 I have yet to look at these.